The Ultimate Garden Route Itinerary: Stops, Tips & More

 Things to Do in Jeffreys Bay

 Cape St Francis: A small seaside town on the tip of the cape, south of Jeffreys Bay.
 It’s known for its pristine white sand beaches, surf waves, and nature reserves.
 Surfing is definitely the top activity here, and there are a few well-known surf spots in town that are worth the drive.
 There are also more than enough outdoor activities to keep you occupied, like swimming, windsurfing, canoeing, hiking, and abseiling.
-It’s a great, laidback town to escape especially when Jeffreys Bay gets a little crowded.
+It’s a great, laidback town to escape to, especially when Jeffreys Bay gets a little crowded.

 Paradise and Dolphin Beach: There are many beaches in Jeffreys Bay, and two popular options are Paradise and Dolphin Beach.
 Paradise Beach is peaceful, with a long stretch of soft white sand, great for different watersports, sunbaking, or simply taking a stroll.
 Meanwhile, Dolphin Beach is the beach to go to for surfing.
 The famous surfing spot, “Supertubes,” can be found here.
 Plus, as the name suggests, you can find dolphins on the beach all year round!